JavierSegoviaCordoba/kopy/README.md

 ## How it works

-The plugin transform the lambda into what you would do manually with `copy` functions, that means the `copy` or `invoke` lambda can only work if the plugin is applied on the project it is being called.
+The plugin transforms the lambda into what you would do manually with `copy` functions, that means the `copy` or `invoke` lambda can only work if the plugin is applied to the project it is being called.

+If the plugin is not applied, the `copy` and `invoke` function calls will be marked as errors.
+Don't suppress them without applying the plugin as they will not work.

+You don't need to suppress them, the Gradle plugin will suppress them for you.

 There is no reflection or mutability, your class will have some new functions and properties added, as it will extend under the hood the `Kopyable` interface.